WhoCodeThis/WhoCodeThis/README.md

 ## 🚀 About Me

-Mobile Applications Engineer by education, with a solid foundation in system administration, networking, database management, and helpdesk support.
-Combines strong technical skills with extensive experience collaborating with clients and guiding teams to achieve optimal results.
+A Mobile Applications Engineer by education, with a solid foundation in system administration, networking, database management, and helpdesk support.
+I combine strong technical skills with extensive experience in phone and direct sales, closing deals, delivering superior customer experiences, and effectively managing teams to achieve optimal results.
+I am currently seeking an opportunity that will foster continued professional growth and provide valuable, engaging challenges in a forward-thinking organization.

 Currently pursuing a degree in **Computer Science** at **WSB Merito University**, I combine my academic foundation with hands-on experience to deliver impactful solutions.